Bleach Dilution Calculator

 - ppm

-- Parts per million, a concentration scale used for diluted chlorine solutions.
+- Parts per million, the concentration scale used for many diluted chlorine solutions.

 - Available chlorine

-- The concentration basis used for many hypochlorite disinfection references.
+- A chlorine-strength basis used by many hypochlorite references and disinfection tables.

 - Stock strength